 Jan 4 Online Session and Jan 6 Field Day

 We’ll meet for an online learning session with your instructor.
-Learn how to interpret the avalanche bulletin, what to wear in the backcountry, and what gear to pack for our all day tour this weekend.
+Learn how to interpret the avalanche bulletin, info on how to recognize and avoid avalanche hazards, good sources for mountain weather info, what to wear in the backcountry, and what gear to pack for our all day tour this weekend.

 8:00am - 3:00pm

 At the trailhead, learn how to use your backcountry ski bindings and skins.
 We’ll get hands-on practice with our beacons, shovels, and probes.
 Ski together at a casual, comfortable pace.
 Get tips and tricks for touring and learn efficient skinning techniques.
 Your instructors will explain their route-finding techniques, point out avalanche terrain, and discuss the snowpack.
 You will learn how to find the best snow, angles, and aspects and enjoy some well-deserved downhill.
 By the end of the day you will be ready to take your AIARE level 1 course and hit the backcountry as often as you can.

 - Learn to use your backcountry gear effectively

 - Introduction to avalanche safety

 - Comfortable and fun learning atmosphere

 - Engaging online classroom and field session

 - Appropriate and applicable avalanche safety knowledge